wpmudev/membership-2/readme.txt

 = 4.1.2 =
 * Added: Membership List Export to CSV
 * Added: Membership and Member XML import and export format
+* Added: Bulk import of users in CSV as members to a membership
 * Fixed: MailChimp Addon list function
 * Fixed: Dripped Membership Url protection and menu protection
 * Fixed: Buddypress media protection conflict